gsnaveen/Data-Conversations/asynchronousCommunication.md

 Gloal organizations have challange in keeping the teams in sync which causes
+    a.
 Lose of productivity
+    b.
 Teams losses focus

-Some of the factors
+1) Some of the factors
-  Teams not on the same page
-    (Confusions due to info variation)
+      a.
+Teams not on the same page (Confusions due to info variation)
+      b.
 Language differences
+      c.
 Cultural difference

 Overcomming distributed team challanges